 Second, federal agencies relaxed the long-standing and inflexible

 brucellosis regulations affecting cattle producers and states so that

-rare outbreaks no longer inflict severe economic
+rare outbreaks of brucellosis no longer inflict severe economic

 We need your voice to ensure Yellowstone bison are saved from future slaughter.
 Help provide bison